MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-qna-for-teams.md

 1. On Teams Desktop, join the meeting where you previously added Q&A.

-2. From the left, select the second occurrence of the Q&A icon in the Teams Meeting window – this is the Q&A experience that was added through the Teams App Store.
+2. Within the top panel, select the second occurrence from the left of the Q&A icon in the Teams Meeting window – this is the Q&A experience that was added through the Teams App Store.

 3. With the selected Q&A tab open, click on the ellipses and click “Remove”.
 This will remove the Q&A experience that was added through the Teams app store.

+4. Click “Remove” to permanently remove the Q&A experience that was added via the Teams app store.

 > [!NOTE] Only the Q&A app added added via the Teams app store will have an ellipsis to remove the Q&A app.
 The Q&A experience enabled via Meeting Options will not have an ellipsis and can’t be removed from here.

-4. Click “Remove” to permanently remove the Q&A experience that was added via the Teams app store.

 That’s it!
 Now there’s only one Q&A experience – powered by Meeting Options.
 The Q&A app added via the Teams app store is removed.